videojs/http-streaming/docs/a-walk-through-vhs.md

 </video-js>
 ```

-Looking at the `<source>` tag, `VhsSourceHandler` already used the "type" to tell Video.js that it could handle the source. `VhsHandler` took the manifest URL, in this case "manifest.m3u8" and provided it to the constructor of MPC.
+Looking at the `<source>` tag, `VhsSourceHandler` already used the "type" to tell Video.js that it could handle the source. `VhsHandler` took the manifest URL, in this case "manifest.m3u8" and provided it to the constructor of PC.

-The first thing that MPC must do is download that source, but it doesn't make the request itself.
+The first thing that PC must do is download that source, but it doesn't make the request itself.
 Instead, it creates [this.masterPlaylistLoader_](https://github.com/videojs/http-streaming/blob/0964cb4827d9e80aa36f2fa29e35dad92ca84111/src/master-playlist-controller.js#L264-L266).

 ```mermaid
 flowchart TD